 At Middle Park Primary School we recognise that many children may need some extra help or support at some time during their journey through school.
 We feel it is essential to the child’s development that children who do have a Special Educational Need or Disability (SEND) are identified as early as possible.
 This is known as early intervention and makes sure they get the help they need.
 This School offer should be looked at together with:

-- The school Inclusion Policy, which can be accessed under our Policies on the website.
+The school Bullying Prevention Policy, which can be accessed under our Policies on the website.

 - has a significantly greater difficulty in learning than the majority of others of the same age, or